Types of Australian Prawns

 Tigers are well suited to garlic prawn dishes, and their flavour will be enhanced by marinating.

-The two species that are commercially sold as Tiger prawns (brown tiger and grooved tiger) are very closely related.
+The two wild caught species that are commercially sold as Tiger prawns (brown tiger and grooved tiger) are very closely related.

 Farmed Tiger Prawns

 Black tiger prawns are farmed predominantly from Queensland and Northern NSW.
 The farmed black tiger is a gorgeous prawn that looks appealing on any platter and tastes amazing.
 Some farms in the North have two seasons per year, and some only one — but the great thing about farmed tigers is the reliable, year round consistency and quality.

 Through selective breeding programs spanning many generations (of prawns), scientists and farmers have created a fast growing, delicious prawn that is suited to the Australian palate.